ACM Frequently Asked Questions

 A.The Academic Common Market (ACM) is an agreement between 15 states (AL, AR, DE, FL, GA, KY, LA, MD, MS, OK, SC, TN, TX, VA, WV) of the Southern Regional Education Board (SREB) that allows students to pursue degrees not offered by four-year public institutions in their own respective states.
 Students, who qualify, can enroll in degree programs at participating SREB institutions at in-state tuition rates.

 Several states and institutions restrict its ACM participation and access to programs because of but not limited to governance, economic challenges, and competitive programs.
 For example, the states of FL and TX participate in the ACM at the graduate level only.
-A complete list of state and institutional general restrictions is available here.
+A complete list of state and institutional general restrictions is available on our ACM Home Page.

 A. The student must be able to prove that he/she is a resident of Virginia.
-He/she must be a full-time student enrolled in the pursuit of a degree; must have a letter of acceptance into the specific program of study offered at the out-of-state institution and this program must be listed in the ACM and available to Virginia residents.
+He/she must be a student enrolled in a degree program leading to a baccalaureate, master’s, specialist’s or doctoral degree.
+The student must have a letter of acceptance/enrollment letter into the specific program of study offered at the out-of-state institution and this program must be listed in the ACM and available to Virginia residents.
 Only students who have been unconditionally accepted into ACM approved programs are eligible to participate.

 Q. Can I qualify for ACM certification as a part-time student?